laravel-workflow/laravel-workflow.github.io/docs/testing.md

 ## Skipping Time

-By manipulating the system time with `Carbon::setTestNow()`, you can simulate time-dependent workflows.
+By manipulating the system time with `$this->travel()` or `$this->travelTo()`, you can simulate time-dependent workflows.
 This strategy allows you to test timeouts, delays, and other time-sensitive logic within your workflows.

 ```
 use Workflow\ActivityStub;